-Strategic planning is the process through which an organisation determines the results it intends to achieve (goals, strategic objectives), how it will achieve its results (project and operational plans), what it will cost the organisation (budgets) and how it will measure whether it has achieved its results (performance measurement).
-(Results Based Planning – Manto Management Methodology Toolkit).
-The strategic planning process is undertaken every five years where departments are required to produce a five year strategic plan.
-The five year strategic plan is comprised of an annual performance plan that is reviewed and developed each year.
+Strategic Planning is the process through which an organisation determines the results it intends to achieve the Goals, Strategic Objectives, Project and Operational Plans, what it will cost the organisation (budgets) and how it will measure whether it has achieved its results (Performance Measurement) through Results Based Planning – Manto Management Methodology Toolkit.
+The Strategic Planning process is undertaken every five years where departments are required to produce a five year Strategic Plan.
+The five year Strategic Plan is comprised of an Annual Performance Plan (APP), that is reviewed and developed each year.

-This is an approach by which an organization ensures that its processes, products and services contribute to the achievement of clearly articulated results in its strategy.
-A result is a consequence of a particular activity, project or program that an organization implements and for which it is willing to be held accountable from a performance perspective.
+This is an approach by which an organisation ensures that its processes, products and services contribute to the achievement of clearly articulated results in its strategy.
+A result is a consequence of a particular activity, project or program that an organisation implements, and, for which it is willing to be held accountable from a performance perspective.

-It moves beyond traditional strategic planning in that it changes the emphasis from broad desired future states (goals and strategic objectives) into statements that focuses more specifically on change (e.g. what, how much and by when).
+It moves beyond traditional Strategic Planning in that it changes the emphasis from broad desired future states (Goals and Strategic Objectives) into statements that focus more specifically on change (e.g. what, how much and by when).

-This approach is base an the approach adopted by National Treasury and the country.
+This approach is based on the approach adopted by National Treasury and the country.

-•A culture of malicious compliance where strategic plans and APP’s are produced to meet deadlines and treasury requirements rather than produced quality plans that enable to organisation to be strategy led;
+•A culture of malicious compliance where Strategic Plans and APP’s are produced to meet deadlines and Treasury requirements rather than produced quality plans that enable the organisation to be strategy led;

-•Strategic planning is driven by managers responsible for strategic planning and the is lack of ownership from other line managers;
+•Strategic Planning is driven by managers responsible for Strategy and there is lack of ownership from other line managers;

-•The AG continuous to raise issues with the quality and compliance of departmental and agency strategic and annual performance plans;
+•The AG continues to raise issues with the quality and compliance of departmental and agency Strategic and Annual Performance Plans;

-Our structure process of strategic planning produces a high quality plan that is aligned to the regulatory requirements.
+Our structured process of Strategic Planning produces a high quality plan that is aligned to the regulatory requirements.

 A deep track record of experience – we have supported a multitude of customers in developing Strategic and Annual Performance Plans.

-We supported the development of IDP, SDBIPS and budgets for municipalities ;
+We have supported the development of IDP, SDBIPS and budgets for municipalities ;